A Feathercraft Klondike on Loch Veyatie near Stac Pollaidh, Scotland. Picture courtesy of Giles Butler.

 Thanks, Chris, over to you:

 An inflatable kayak (IK) has the same benefits of portability as a folding kayak, and if anything can be a little lighter, and quicker to assemble.
-Most IKs are regarded as beach toys but a few, mostly white-water raft manufacturers, also produce inflatable kayaks, including some which are suited to coastal exploration.
-They include Aire (USA), Grabner (Austria), Gumotex (Czech Republic, branded Innova in North America), Incept (New Zealand) and Feathercraft (Canada); see links at Retail Outlets - Sea Kayaks - Inflatable.
+Most IKs are regarded as beach toys but a few manufacturers produce inflatable kayaks that are suited to coastal exploration.
+They include Aire (USA), Advanced Elements (USA), Grabner (Austria), Gumotex (Czech Republic, branded Innova in North America), Incept (New Zealand) and Sea Eagle (USA).
+The list also included Feathercraft (Canada), but they have now ceased manufacturing.
+Links at Retail Outlets - Sea Kayaks - Inflatable.

 The Aires and Feathercrafts are undecked, self-bailing boats – you’ll get wet but the boat won’t swamp.
 The Incepts include a zip-back deck with a coaming hatch to take a spray skirt, while Grabner offer strap-on spray covers for their boats.